 LYF Funan, the largest co-living property in Southeast Asia, was the first of our current portfolio of 14 LYF properties (both in operation and under development), with over 2,700 units across Australia, Southeast Asia, China and Japan.

-What are you working on at the moment, and do you have any upcoming projects or collaborations that you are able to tell us about?
+What are you working on at the moment and do you have any upcoming projects or collaborations that you can tell us about?

 This is an exciting year for us!
-We will be opening lyf Tenjin Fukuoka, which will be our first operational LYF in North Asia.
+We will be opening LYF Tenjin Fukuoka, our first operational LYF in North Asia.
 Closer to home, we are also working on Citadines Connect Rochester Singapore, bringing the Connect brand hotels to Singapore for the first time.

 Which Architect or Interior Designer influences your work or your work habits?